GoHenry vs Starling Kite: Find out which app is better

 GoHenry has fun, educational quizzes and videos, the ability to freeze and unfreeze your card, and the chance to customise the card itself.
 All of this combines to make the idea of a banking card and account much more engaging for children, which is surely one of the main aims here.

 Starling Kite is also an excellent choice.
 Its biggest selling point over GoHenry is that it’s free, and this alone will be enough to sway many customers.
-And while kids won’t get the same educational tools as they’ll get with GoHenry, they’ll get interest on their money.
+And while kids won’t get the same educational tools as they’ll get with GoHenry, they won’t be paying for those tools either.

 Support your child’s financial knowledge and teach them important real-life money skills in a safe and controlled way with a kids’ debit card.